Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ### Connecting a Quadrature Shaft Encoder

-Quadrature encoders have either a differential output (often shown as A+,A-, B+,B-,N+,N- or as A,A',B,B',N,N') or a single ended output.
+Quadrature encoders (which may use optical or magnetic technology) have either a differential output (often shown as A+,A-, B+,B-,N+,N- or as A,A',B,B',N,N') or a single ended output.
 The Duet 3 Expansion 1HCL has a 5-pin Molex KK connector for quadrature signals.

-*Note the index signal is not currently used*
+*Note the index signal (N or Z) is not currently used*

-If the encoder has a single ended output the signal lines connect to the 1HCL input.
-A to A_INPUT, B to B_INPUT.
-5V or VCC to the +5V and ground to ground.
+If the encoder has a single ended output then the signal lines connect to the 1HCL input: A to A_INPUT, B to B_INPUT, and 5V or VCC to the +5V and ground to ground.
 The Z or N can be left disconnected.

 If the encoder has a differential output then connect the A+, B+ to the signal inputs on the 1HCL.
 5V/VCC to 5V and ground to ground.
 The A-,B- and Z+Z-/N+N- can be left disconnected.